What is Kanban?

 When Toyota replicated this system in its factory set-up, the goal was to better align their massive inventory levels with the actual consumption of materials.
 To communicate real-time capacity status on the factory floor (and to suppliers), workers would pass a signed card between teams.

-Kanban-a Japanese term for “visual signal” or “sign board’- is built upon the concept that visual management is effective in establishing clear communication.
+Kanban-a Japanese term for ‘sign board’- is built upon the concept that visual management is effective in establishing clear communication.

-While the signaling technology of this process has evolved since the 1940s, its essence of being a “just in time” (or JIT) is intact even in modern settings.
+While Kanban’s signaling technology has evolved since the 1940s, its essence of being a “just in time” or JIT solution remains intact even in modern settings.

 - To Do